jqnatividad/qsv/docs/whirlwind_tour.md

 Hhhmmm... clearly the worldcitiespop.csv file from the Data Science Toolkit does not have comprehensive coverage of City populations.

-The US population is more than 179,123,400 (Population sum) and 3,439 cities (City cardinality).
+The US population is far more than 179,123,400 (Population sum) and 3,439 cities (City cardinality).
 Perhaps we can get population info elsewhere with the `fetch` command...
 But that's another tour by itself! 😄